 Employers can face significant liability risks when their employees use illegal drugs.
 If an employer requests pre-employment drug testing and finds that the applicant has used an illicit substance, the employer can use that information to make an adverse hiring decision.

-How to Run an Employee Background Check
+How to Do a Background Check for Employment

 Now that you know what a background check is and why they are so important to the pre-employment process, you may be wondering, what do I need to run a background check?

 Before you run an employee background check, here are a few things you should know: